 #5].
 Baidu search engine

-Often referred to as the “Chinese Google”, Baidu is China’s largest search engine that enables individuals to search and obtain information across the web.
+Baidu is China’s largest search engine and it’s often referred to as the “Chinese Google”.
+The popular search engine enables individuals to search and obtain information across the web.

 Baidu offers functional online search, Tieba community search, industry-based vertical search, mp3 search, portal channels, and instant messaging services.